Manuri6733/flask-sqlalchemy/README.md

 # flask-sqlalchemy
 This project is based on flask and SQL Alchemy performing CRUD operations .
 Requirements :
-  Python and Visual studio
+  1.Python and Visual studio
-  postman - for running CRUD methods
+  2.postman - for running CRUD methods

-Installations that needed are: pip install flask pip install flask-sqlalchemy
+Installations that needed are:
+  1.pip install flask
+  2.pip install flask-sqlalchemy

-In your terminal you need to run this code for creation of database. python from movies import db db.create_all()
+In your terminal you need to run this code for creation of database.
+ 1. python
+  >>> from movies import db
+  >>> db.create_all()

 Run Api.py ,you get a localhost http://localhost:5000/ instead open the link in postman to test the api.py